Sylar: Powers and abilities

 Sylar's base power, as described by Chandra Suresh, is "intuitive aptitude", the ability to innately understand and manipulate patterns within complex systems, which initially manifests as a talent for repairing timepieces.
-As revealed in "One of Us, One of Them", this power comes with a nearly insatiable hunger for "understanding", which, in Sylar's case, specifically refers to craving the powers of others, driving him to kill other super-powered humans to understand their powers and make them his own.
-Despite the strength of this hunger, two episodes have shown that it can be resisted or satiated: in the alternate future of "Five Years Gone", Sylar has taken on so many abilities that he simply desires to get rid of all of his potential "competition" (other superhumans, to be exact); in the future of "I Am Become Death", he has resumed his identity as Gabriel Gray and denies his hunger for the sake of his son.
+As revealed in "One of Us, One of Them", this power comes with a nearly insatiable hunger for "understanding" which in Sylar's case specifically refers to craving the powers of others, driving him to kill other super-powered humans to understand their powers and make them his own.
+Despite the strength of this hunger, two episodes have shown that it can be satiated or resisted: in the alternate future of "Five Years Gone", Sylar has taken on so many abilities that he now desires to get rid of all of his potential "competition".
+In the future of "I Am Become Death" he has resumed his identity as Gabriel Gray and denies his hunger for the sake of his son.
 In "Once Upon a Time in Texas" it is revealed that Sylar can also identify deformities in people such as Charlie's blood clot and Hiro's brain tumor.

-Sylar's intuitive aptitude allows him to deduce the workings of the powers of others; by examining the brain of his victim, he is able to find the brain's connection to the ability, and once he finds said connection, he can immediately replicate the power himself.
-The exact mechanics behind this are unknown, though it is theorized numerous times by many characters that DNA alteration/infusions is what allows him to obtain abilities.
-Yet, when the process is shown, Sylar only seems to touch the part of the brain that is the source of the ability and immediately replicates it.
-Sylar cannot acquire an ability from a person who has been dead awhile, even if their brains are intact though the process, he uses to acquire abilities kills his victims before he actually gains the ability.
+Sylar's intuitive aptitude allows him to deduce the workings of the powers of others; by examining the brain of his victim, he is able to find the brain's connection to the ability and immediately replicate the power himself.
+The exact mechanics behind this are unknown though it is theorized by characters that DNA alteration/infusions is what allows him to obtain abilities.
+When the process is shown, Sylar only seems to touch the part of the brain that is the source of the ability and immediately replicates it.
+Sylar cannot acquire an ability from a person who has been dead a while, even if their brains are intact.
 In "Fallout", Noah Bennet theorizes that Sylar's additional powers are a product of using foreign DNA to alter his own which, as a side effect, has driven him insane.